scanarium/scanarium-document-generator/README.md

     * `$1`, `$2`,… to refer to the first, second,… argument.
     * `$*` to refer to all arguments concatenated by `, `.
     * `\\n` to denote a line-break.
+* `version_mismatch_actions`: Is a list (or `,` separated string) of actions to take if the major version of a file disagrees with the major version of the node's default file.
+Allowed actions are:
+    * `error`: Mark an error for the version mismatch.
+    * `warning`: Mark a warning for the version mismatch.

 Directories are relative to the current working directory.
 E.g.: If the generator is started from directory `.../foo`, the config file is